ylunalin/am205_compiled_lang/README.md

 # am205_compiled_lang
 Code examples for the compiled language workshop for AM205, Fall 2020

-If you are using cammandline, one way to compile the code is to use a C++ compiler such as GNU GCC/G++.
+If you are using commandline, one way to compile the code is to use a C++ compiler such as GNU GCC/G++.
 Installing the compiler would depend on your computer.
 Check out installation guides of the compiler you choose to use.
 If you need help, email us.